Blue Islands

-Blue Islands Limited is a British regional airline of the Channel Islands.
-Its head office is in Forest, Guernsey, and its registered office is in Saint Anne, Alderney.
-It operates scheduled services from and within the Channel Islands to the United Kingdom and Europe.
-Its main bases of operation are Guernsey Airport and Jersey Airport.
+Blue Islands Limited was a regional airline of the Channel Islands.
+Its head office was in Forest, Guernsey, and its registered office in Saint Anne, Alderney.
+It operated scheduled services from and within the Channel Islands to the United Kingdom and the rest of Europe.
+Its main bases of operation were Guernsey Airport and Jersey Airport.

-Blue Islands flights operated under the Flybe brand from June 2016 until Flybe was placed under administration on 5 March 2020.
+Blue Islands flights operated under the Flybe brand from June 2016 until Flybe was placed into administration on 5 March 2020.
+Blue Islands suspended trading and cancelled all flights on 14 November 2025, and was placed into liquidation a few days later.